wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-arctic.md

 **Movement:** slow, fly fast <br>
 **Morale:** coward <br>

-Bats have a very keen hearing, allowing them to easily spot their preys and predators in the dark: as long as they can hear, they can detect invisible creatures.
+Bats have a very keen hearing, allowing them to easily spot their prey and predators in the dark: as long as they can hear, they can detect invisible creatures.
 Additionally, Arctic Bats resist cold and look like snowflakes, making them hard to hit during snowstorms.

 **Attacks (1/round)**